matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 #### Understanding of various display technologies
 Tied to an understanding of video technology is a basic understanding of various display technologies so that you can ensure you are faithfully playing back your digital video.
 This includes the basic mechanics of Cathode Ray Tube (CRT) displays, Flatscreens (LED, Plasma, OLED, LCD, and various playback devices (Brightsigns, DVD players, Blu¬ray players, etc.).
 There are a number of organisations which provide community support, training and information regarding developments in digital video.
 However, developing skills and expertise takes commitment and a focussed amount of time especially in a rapidly evolving field.
 If your digital video collection represents only a small amount of your overall collection you might want to develop a network of trusted experts who can support you to care for your collection.
 In this scenario you will still need to develop some degree of knowledge in order to be able to understand and engage in the key decisions which will need to be made.

-## Information Systems
+<h2 id="information-systems" class="section scrollspy">Information Systems</h2>
 Whether you are an individual artist or large institution the first step in sustaining your digital video art is knowing what you have and where it is located.
 An inventory could range from an excel spreadsheet, a database like Filemaker, an open source collection management software such as CollectiveAccess (http://www.collectiveaccess.org/about) or Omeka (http://omeka.org/about/) to the type of collection management system employed by museums, for example The Museum System (TMS), Mimsy or a bespoke system developed by your institution.
 No matter which of these systems is used, as you work through "Scoping Your Context" it is likely that the type of information you will need to scope your collection may already be found within this system, or alternatively you might want to add the information you generate through this process to your inventory.
 Most museums and large institutions have comprehensive collection management databases for tracking their artworks, and digital storage for their data infrastructure.
 In Museums, databases are usually managed by the registration and collections management department, and data storage is usually in the realm of IT.
 In order to evaluate your current systems for the management of collection information for digital video, talk to the registration and collections management teams as well as any IT staff supporting the systems.
 It is important to find out how current management systems are functioning, what they are technically capable of, for example what backup systems are already in place.